Direct applications to Deakin for Trimester 1 2021 close 21 February 2021

 To access your official course details for the year you started your degree, please visit the handbook

-Honours is a fourth year of an undergraduate degree.
-The Honours year provides a dynamic environment of cross fertilisation and learning from each other.
-The programme enables you to take your knowledge and your screen practice to the next level.
-You will be treated as an independent screen practitioner and your experience will be quite different from that you have experienced as an undergraduate.
-Whether you are individual practitioners or working in a creative team, you will emerge from the Honours programme as a critically engaged and highly skilled screen practitioner and researcher.
+You will be treated as an independent screen practitioner and your experience will be quite different from that you have experienced as an undergraduate student.
+Whether you are working as an individual practitioner or working in a creative team, you will emerge from your honours year as a critically engaged and highly skilled screen practitioner and researcher.

-The Honours programme at Deakin involves screen practice and traditional scholarly research.
-We teach you the fundamental skills of traditional scholarly research so that you can successfully locate your screen practice in the field and critically engage with the work of others.
-Honours allows you the time to focus closely on your screen practice.
-The Bachelor of Film, TV, Animation (Honours) has a deliberate focus to allow students to enter a single degree and receive highly regarded learning experiences in screen practice and research.
+An honours year allows you the time to focus closely on your screen practice.
+The course has a deliberate focus to allow students to enter a single degree and receive highly regarded learning experiences in screen practice and research.

 To qualify for the award of Bachelor of Film, Television and Animation (Honours) students are required to complete 8 credit points including: